cnboonhan94/seeed_mgc3030_driver/README.md

 sudo systemctl disable pifi.service sudo systemctl disable magni-base.service
 ```
-This option has the benefit of having a `roscore` automatically launch at boot using systemd.
+This option has the benefit of already having a `roscore` configured to automatically launch at boot using systemd.

 2. Clone this repository into a workspace:
 ```